Ultrasound

 There are a few exceptions:

-• Pelvic ultrasound – you might need to drink up to six glasses of water two hours before the exam and not urinate until the exam is completed.
+• Pelvic or renal ultrasound – you will need a full bladder for these scans.
+We recommend that you drink four to six glasses of water one hour before the exam and not urinate until the exam is completed.

-Your doctor or sonographer applies a water-based gel to your skin to prevent air pockets interfering with the sound waves.
+The radiologist or sonographer applies a water-based gel to your skin to prevent air pockets interfering with the sound waves.
 You may find the gel to be cold.
-Scans normally take between 30 and 60 minutes, depending on the type of scan you are having.
+Scanning times range in length from 5 minutes for a soft tissue scan, and up to an hour for more complex vascular scans.

-They press a small hand-held device (transducer or wand) against your skin and move it slowly over the area they examining to get the best images.
+The radiologist or sonographer will press a small hand-held device (transducer or wand) against your skin and move it slowly over the area they are examining to get the best images.

 You will be able to return to normal activities immediately after an ultrasound.